Automation

 Phase 5: Build Your Audit Trail

 Every match, every exception, every adjustment gets logged automatically with timestamps and user attribution.
+For companies in regulated industries, this audit trail is foundational - see our guide on secure AI deployment for finance and compliance to understand what regulators actually look for.
 When auditors show up, you hand them a complete audit trail with drill down capability to source documents.
 What used to take your team 3 weeks of audit prep now takes 3 hours.
 Compliance improves because nothing falls through the cracks.

 The Financial Impact